-This recipe is for bite-sized Mini Lemon Meringue Tarts that are made from a buttery pastry shell filled with tangy lemon curd and covered with the best torched meringue topping you’ll ever try!
+This recipe is for bite-sized Mini Lemon Meringue Tarts made with a buttery pastry shell, tangy lemon curd, and the best torched meringue topping you'll ever try!

-Lemon Meringue Pie is just one of those desserts that you expect to see on every restaurant’s cake display, and with good reason!
-This recipe is easy to follow and will teach you the steps you need to be serving this classic dessert on your kitchen counter.
+Lemon Meringue Pie is just one of those desserts that you expect to see on every restaurant's cake display, and with good reason!
+This recipe is easy to follow and will teach you the steps you need to serve this classic dessert on your kitchen counter.

 Jump to: